PFSCM 20 years of improving access to lifesaving health products

 Six years of saving lives through strong supply chains

-In its first six years, SCMS transformed public health supply chains across more than 20 countries, ensuring a safe, reliable and affordable flow of lifesaving HIV/AIDS products.
-It delivered more than 10,000 shipments to 50 countries with virtually no stockouts at central level, provided more than 71% of all PEPFAR-funded ARVs, and saved over $1.1 billion through generic procurement and smart freight choices SCMS strengthened national systems by modernizing warehouses, expanding distribution networks, training thousands of health workers, and introducing tools such as regional distribution centers and Warehouse-in-a-Box™ to rapidly scale capacity It supported governments through crises—from political unrest to natural disasters—maintaining uninterrupted treatment for millions of patients Together, these achievements laid the foundation for stronger, more sustainable supply chains capable of supporting long-term HIV/AIDS treatment and broader health programs.
+In its first six years, SCMS transformed public health supply chains across more than 20 countries, ensuring a safe, reliable, and affordable flow of lifesaving HIV/AIDS products.
+It delivered more than 10,000 shipments to 50 countries with virtually no stockouts at central level, provided more than 71% of all PEPFAR-funded ARVs, and saved over $1.1 billion through generic procurement and smart freight choices.
+SCMS strengthened national systems by modernizing warehouses, expanding distribution networks, training thousands of health workers, and introducing tools such as regional distribution centers and Warehouse-in-a-Box™ to rapidly scale capacity It supported governments through crises—from political unrest to natural disasters—maintaining uninterrupted treatment for millions of patients Together, these achievements laid the foundation for stronger, more sustainable supply chains capable of supporting long-term HIV/AIDS treatment and broader health programs.

 Read the SCMS six-year report+

-Diversification in client portfolios and service offerings to holistically strengthen supply chains
+Diversified services to holistically strengthen supply chains

 Did you know?